demisto/content/Packs/CortexXDR/Integrations/CortexXDRIR/README.md

 ### xdr-update-alert

 ***
 Update one or more alerts.
 You can update up to 100 alerts per request.
-Missing fields are ignored.Required license: Cortex XDR Prevent, Cortex XDR Pro per Endpoint, or Cortex XDR Pro per GB
+Missing fields are ignored.
+Required license: Cortex XDR Prevent, Cortex XDR Pro per Endpoint, or Cortex XDR Pro per GB.

 #### Base Command